cppservergit/cppserver-docs/tech-overview.md

 |audit|audit::|Saves audit record, default implementation uses logger module|
 |email|smtp::|A libcurl wrapper for secure SMTP|

-There is fair separation of concerns between these modules, which is good for design because it helps isolate changes when necessary, let's say there is a bug parsing HTTP request headers, the fix would be isolated to httputils.cpp module implementation, from the build system perspective (Makefile) only this module would require recompilation, and its dependant targets if any.
+There is a separation of concerns between these modules, which is good for design because it helps isolate changes when necessary, let's say there is a bug parsing HTTP request headers, the fix would be isolated to httputils.cpp module implementation, from the build system perspective (Makefile) only this module would require recompilation, and its dependant targets if any.

 ## Memory management

-Great care was put in CPPServer's memory handling, starting with the use of __Modern C++__ abstractions that provide automatic resource management thanks to RAII, by avoiding the use of C-style low code whenever possible and absolutely not using dynamic allocation of memory with low level C/C++ functions.
+Great care was put into CPPServer's memory handling, starting with the use of __Modern C++__ abstractions that provide automatic resource management thanks to RAII, by avoiding the use of C-style low code whenever possible and absolutely not using dynamic allocation of memory with low-level C/C++ functions.
 The present version has been verified free of memory leaks using tools like valgrind and GCC instrumentation, but it was also a design goal to avoid repeated allocation/destruction of objects, which in a server can occur at a high rate leading to memory fragmentation and also imposing lots of work on the C++ allocators, to achieve this we pass by reference when it is convenient to avoid a copy, but we also pre-allocate main objects once, like a thread_local string to store JSON responses, each worker thread has its own thread-safe, memory-safe buffer to store the current JSON response, no allocations will be made for each request, just one, for a server running 7x24 that means some huge savings in memory allocation tasks, the same happens with the request/response objects, the main thread maintains a map that associated a socket FD with the request/response object, this object gets passed by reference to the worker threads.
 The server can process millions of requests, but it won't be allocating the main buffers (json response, http request/response) millions of times, just once.

-Each worker thread manages a copy of the service map (std::unordered_map), which is a representation of the parsed config.json file, this map contains pointers the the microservice functions and validator functions associated with each URI (service API), as defined in config.json, and when a request gets dispatched to a worker thread, it will lookup on this service map using the path/uri of the service requested, if found, the pointers are retrieved, the security checks and inputs validated and if everything is OK the database I/O function will be executed.
+Each worker thread manages a copy of the service map (std::unordered_map), which is a representation of the parsed config.json file, this map contains pointers the microservice functions and validator functions associated with each URI (service API), as defined in config.json, and when a request gets dispatched to a worker thread, it will lookup on this service map using the path/uri of the service requested, if found, the pointers are retrieved, the security checks and inputs validated and if everything is OK the database I/O function will be executed.

 ![cppserver-configmap](https://github.com/cppservergit/cppserver-docs/assets/126841556/6ea35d75-3aea-419b-bda0-5813fe1a1314)